Indices For Oral Disease Definitions

 Indexes Ideal Requisites:

-1. Clarity, simplicity & objectivity:
+1. Clarity, simplicity and objectivity:

 - The examiner should remember the rules of the index clearly